 Array.productto be considered as a worthy addition.

 Actually!
 I had such a problem with #product too, but have already forgotten about it.

-#8 Updated by Clay Trump almost 2 years ago
+#8 Updated by Clay Trump over 2 years ago

 - File array_product_zip.pdf added